prantlf/grunt-html-dom-snapshot/README.md

 ![Sample page](https://raw.githubusercontent.com/prantlf/grunt-html-dom-snapshot/master/assets/sample-page.png) ![Right arrow](https://raw.githubusercontent.com/prantlf/grunt-html-dom-snapshot/master/assets/arrow-right.png) ![Sample snapshot](https://raw.githubusercontent.com/prantlf/grunt-html-dom-snapshot/master/assets/sample-snapshot.png)

 In addition, recent versions can save "screenshots" of browser viewport at the same time to support visual testing by comparing the look of the page with the baseline picture.
+Actually, this task is quickly evolving to offer end-to-end test capabilities too.

 Additional Grunt tasks, which are usually used to support test automation: